 With AFT xStream, engineers will be able to:

-- Accurately simulate high-speed transients in steam and gas piping systems including choked flow conditions
+- Accurately simulate high-speed transients in steam and gas piping systems including choked pipe flow conditions

 - Evaluate overall system response and transient pipe forces after steam and gas turbine trips